-A jury convicted Cristobal Palacio, 46, of second-degree murder and two counts of child abuse in the 2008 death of his ex-wife's new husband, Paul Winter.
-His attorney Michael Walsh gave his reaction to the verdict.
+A jury on Friday night found Cristobal Palacio guilty of second-degree murder and two counts of child abuse in the death of his ex-wife’s new husband.

 But the jury opted to convict him of the lesser murder charge instead, as well as child abuse.
 Palacio gunned down Winter in a jealous rage in front of his 6-year-old twins and his ex-wife, Jennifer Winter, according to authorities.

 Jurors deliberated for almost 20 hours over two days before coming back with their decision.

 Man Accused of Killing Ex-Wife's New Husband Takes Stand

 "I don't know what case they watched," defense attorney Michael Walsh said.
 "I don't know what facts they listened to."

 On the last day of his trial on Wednesday, Palacio tearfully told the jury he acted in self-defense.

 But when the verdicts were read Friday, Palacio did not show emotion.
 He looked forward and blinked.

 "He's just in shock," Walsh said.
 "He doesn't even know what just happened."

 On Wednesday, Palacio described why he shot Paul Winter six times.
 He said he thought Winter, who wasn't armed, was going for a gun.